pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/IssueReporting.md

 ![A purple runtime warning in Xcode showing that an issue has been reported.](runtime-warning)

-This provides a very visible way to see when an issue has occured in your application without stopping the app's execution and interrupting your workflow.
+This provides a very visible way to see when an issue has occurred in your application without stopping the app's execution and interrupting your workflow.

 The [`reportIssue`](<doc:reportIssue(_:fileID:filePath:line:column:)>) tool can also be customized